Sign in

 Ask Fintool Equity Research AI

-Mike Grondahl's questions to Bitdeer Technologies Group (BTDR) leadership
+Mike Grondahl's questions to Bitdeer Technologies (BTDR) leadership

-Mike Grondahl's questions to Bitdeer Technologies Group (BTDR) leadership • Q4 2024
+Mike Grondahl's questions to Bitdeer Technologies (BTDR) leadership • Q4 2024

 Question

-Mike Grondahl inquired about the high-level demand for HPC/AI and the amount of power capacity Bitdeer is offering for it.
-He also asked for a rough timeline for when to expect the next batch of A2 miners beyond the initial 35 exahash.
+Mike Grondahl asked for an overview of the HPC/AI demand environment, including how many megawatts Bitdeer is offering for this purpose.
+He also inquired about the expected timing for the next batch of A2 miners beyond the initial 35 exahash.

 Answer

-Chief Strategy Officer Haris Basit explained that HPC/AI allocation is considered on a site-by-site basis, with the Clarington, Ohio site (initially 266 MW) being a primary candidate.
-Regarding future miner batches, he expressed optimism for additional allocations that could increase the year-end hashrate beyond the guided 40 exahash, but stated the company does not preannounce allocations until they are secured.
+Chief Strategy Officer Haris Basit explained that HPC/AI allocation is considered on a site-by-site basis, with the Clarington, Ohio site being a prime candidate.
+Regarding future miner batches, Basit expressed optimism for additional allocations this year but reiterated that the company does not pre-announce them until they are secured from the foundry.

 Ask Fintool Equity Research AI

-Mike Grondahl's questions to Bitdeer Technologies Group (BTDR) leadership • Q4 2024
+Mike Grondahl's questions to Bitdeer Technologies (BTDR) leadership • Q4 2024

 Question